 Mental Health

-This means we rely on donations from our community (people like YOU!) to keep our site running.
-We want to be here to support you all through this pandemic and beyond, which is why we are asking you to consider donating whatever you are able.
+This means we rely on donations from our readers (people like YOU!) to keep our site running.

 Stress is the worst, isn’t it?
 It can come out of nowhere, giving your calm, collected self a 180 right toward crazy town.
-It keeps you from starting on a project, or having that really important conversation, or having a good time out with your loved one.
+It keeps you from starting on a project or having that really important conversation, or having a good time out with your loved one.

-And if we aren’t careful, it can consume our thoughts and emotions, and even set us back on our road to recovery.
+And if we aren’t careful, it can consume our thoughts and emotions and even set us back on our road to recovery.

 It feels like an impossible enemy to defeat, right?